Homefinder/ruby-rets/README.markdown

 Ruby RETS
 ===
-Library for pulling data from RETS.
-Should work with any implementations based off of RETS 1.x.
+Library for pulling data from RETS 1.x servers.
+Primary difference from other RETS gems is that data is parsed as soon as its loaded to the server and discarded, it doesn't have to be written to disk first to do stream parsing.

 Documentation
 -